Roberto Martinez quits Belgium national team after crashing out of World Cup group stage

 "Today we created a lot of chances, so no, I have no regrets.
 We can leave the World Cup with our heads held high.
 Of course, elimination in the group stage is not enough for Belgium.
 We wanted to push through, but every country wants that.
 This is the best tournament in the world.
 We won our three group matches at the [2018] World Cup, and also at the [2020] European Championship.
 But then we were also eliminated.
 For me the feeling is the same.
 I can accept this way of losing."

-THE BIGGER PICTURE: Martinez spent six years in charge of the Rode Duivels and guided them to third place at the 2018 World Cup before they made it to the quarter-finals at Euro 2020.
+THE BIGGER PICTURE: Martinez spent six years in charge of the team and guided them to third place at the 2018 World Cup before they made it to the quarter-finals at Euro 2020.

 IN THREE PHOTOS: